xiaoyaos/joi-router/README.md

 });
 ```

+#### json form

+where `validate.type` is set to [`json`, `form`], the incoming data must be JSON or form
+data(x-www-form-urlencoded).
+If it is not, validation will fail and the response status
+will be set to 400 or the value of `validate.failure` if specified.
+If successful,
+`ctx.request.body` will be set to the parsed request input.

 ### ctx.request.parts

 The `ctx.request.parts` property will be set when either of the following
 `validate.type`s are set:

+- stream
 - multipart

 #### multipart